By Matthias Kullowatz (@mattyanselmo)

 We see an interesting relationship between pass completion rates and gamestate.
 All else equal, a team that is either losing or winning handily tends to over-perform the model’s expectations.
 Teams that are ahead by a lot are perhaps content to sit on the ball, and teams that are losing may face less pressure.

 There are probably many other valid theories that you’ve already thought of to explain these discrepancies.
-But the bottom line is that you can filter by player position and third of the field in our interactive tables, so you can control for these things that missing from the model as you sort the most efficient passers.
+But the bottom line is that you can filter by player position and third of the field in our interactive tables, so you can control for (some of) these things that are missing from the model as you sort the most efficient passers.